-We dressed our pork in Blend Bros Smokey BBQ sauce but you can buy a sauce as you wish from your local supermarket.
+We dressed our pork in Blend Bros Smokey BBQ sauce but you can buy any sauce as you wish from your local supermarket (just watch for the sugars).
 Then we loaded up on full-fat coleslaw for a rich, creamy taste alongside the pork.
 Finally, we added some salad, a pinch of smoked paprika and wrapped it up in Lo-Dough, cutting the calories and carbs whilst boosting the fibre of this delicious dish.

 Lo-Dough is 39 calories per wrap